 Treatment of cerebral gas embolism is immediate recompression on pure oxygen.
 First-aid includes placing the patient on 100% oxygen by nonrebreather mask or demand mask until recompression.
 Unstable patients or those with a Glasgow coma scale less than eight may be intubated for treatment when the chamber can support a ventilator.
 Early consultation with a hyperbaric physician, especially for critical cases or those requiring intubation, is essential.
 Fluid resuscitation should be with nondextrose-containing solutions.
 Historically, animal studies supported the use of intravenous lidocaine, though several subsequent studies failed to demonstrate a benefit.
 There is no evidence to support aspirin use for gas embolism.
 Multiple hyperbaric treatments may be required (3 to 5 or more) before a substantial change is noted in the patient, although often an immediate improvement occurs with recompression.
-The longer the delay to treatment, the less likely an immediate improvement will occur.
+The longer the delay to treatment, the less likely it is that an immediate improvement will occur.
 In extremely rare cases, endovascular procedures can result in both a gas embolism and thromboembolism of vessel wall plaque, resulting in a mixed picture.
 No body of literature exists to guide treatment in this case, and some literature shows worse outcome in acute ischemic stroke treated with hyperbaric therapy.
 The decision to treat should be carefully weighed by the hyperbaric physician in consultation with neurology if needed.
 Normobaric oxygen by non-rebreather or demand mask is not sufficient to treat gas embolism even if symptoms improve or resolve with initial treatment, as there can be a high incidence of return of symptoms after initial improvement on oxygen at 1 atmosphere.

 The generally accepted treatment table is a US Navy Table 6 with conversion to Table 6A with a deep spike to 165-foot sea water (fsw) if there is no improvement during the first 10 minutes at 60 fsw.
 This has been noted to be most efficacious within the first two hours of symptom onset.
 Most centers consider US Navy Table 6, usually extended or even run back to back, to be adequate when outside this two-hour window.
 The rationale for this protocol is that the gas has typically passed through the vasculature, eliminating the need for a “bubble crushing” excursion to 165 and therefore reducing the risk to the practitioner who is caring for the patient.
 Also, there is a theoretical reduction in risk for the patient as they are never treated on a nitrogen-based mix which could, in theory, result in additional bubble growth.
 Patients requiring recompression where the clinical picture is unclear (AGE versus cerebral DCS) also may benefit from extended Table 6 treatments rather than Table 6A.
 Patients with iatrogenic AGE, without inhalation of compressed gas, possibly do not need compression to 165 fsw since there will be a minimal saturated gas load to eliminate in these patients.